For some people, life is boring when all goes well.

-There is a world of difference between nourishment and stimulation
+What is the difference between nourishment and stimulation?

 Eventually, I hit the bottom.
 Slowly I realized that there was a vital difference between nourishing and stimulating the body.
 Stimulation is like whipping a tired horse that won’t go.
 Your body is completely worn out but you drive it with sugar, caffeine, alcohol, or stress.

 Stimulation is when you force yourself to do things despite fatigue… and pay the price of utter exhaustion.
 Gradually, I learned the not-so-obvious difference between forcing myself into action and doing things as a result of having enough energy.